nicholaswilde/recipes/docs/breads/vermont-sourdough.md

 - 1 Dutch oven
 - 1 cooling rack

-## :pencil: Instructions
+## :pencil: Instructions - Levain

 ### Step 1

 To make the liquid levain starter: Mix all of the ingredients in a medium-sized mixing bowl, or the bowl of a stand mixer.
 Cover and let sit for 12 to 16 hours at room temperature.
 The mixture should bubble and expand.

+## :pencil: Instructions - Dough

 ## Step 2

-To make the dough: Add all of the dough ingredients (except the salt) to the bowl with the levain.
+Add all of the dough ingredients (except the salt) to the bowl with the levain.
 Mix briefly, just to combine.
 If you’re using a stand mixer, use the dough hook on first speed, mixing just until everything is incorporated.

 ## Step 3